mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 ### Hyperparameters

-Unless specified otherwise, we use the training hyperparameters specified in \autoref{table:hyperparameters} for our experiments.
+Unless specified otherwise, we use the training hyperparameters specified in \autoref{table:hyperparameters} for our experiments.<!-- TODO: Why we hyperparam optim for each model does not make sense  -->

 Table: Hyperparameter selection \label{table:hyperparameters}